When the time is right, we look forward to welcoming you with Tennessee’s famous, warm hospitality.

 Many festivals and events have been cancelled or postponed.
 Please check the event website or contact event organizer to confirm details.

-With the exception of one, 15 of our 16 Tennessee Welcome Centers are now open with onsite staff equipped with additional cleaning and sanitization processes in place and appropriate personal protective equipment.
-Travel brochures have been temporarily removed and sneeze guards installed for extra precaution.
-The I-65 Robertson County (Mitchellville) Welcome Center remains closed due to the highway widening project.
-This work is scheduled to be completed at the end of May.
+With the exception of one, all 16 Tennessee Welcome Centers are now open with onsite staff equipped with additional cleaning and sanitization processes in place, appropriate personal protective equipment are worn by staff and sneeze guards have been installed for extra precaution.
+Tennessee Welcome Center staff are gradually putting out brochures in racks at welcome center to help educate new and returning visitors of attractions, restaurants, hotels and more that can be found across the state.

 Tennessee’s National Parks, Recreation Areas, Military Parks and Historic Sites